 Rohtang Pass Snow Point

 This is not really a specific location but more of a stretch of snow where most of the tourist activity happens.
-In summer, snow point shifts closer to Rohtang top (near Marhi) while in Winter; when Rohtang gets closed; this spot shifts closer to Manali.
+In summer, snow point shifts closer to Rohtang top while in winter, when Rohtang gets closed, this spot shifts closer to Manali.

 There is no online booking system available for this Bus.
-However you must book your ticket a day in advance at Himachal Tourism office on Mall Road.
+However, you must book your ticket a day in advance at the Himachal Tourism office on Mall Road.
 It is located near Hotel HPTDC Kunzum.

 Rohtang Pass Opening Date